jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-apis-create-account-cli.md

 ### Add a new resource to your resource group

-To create and subscribe to a new Cognitive Services resource, use the [az cognitiveservices account create](https://docs.microsoft.com/cli/azure/cognitiveservices/account?view=azure-cli-latest#az-cognitiveservices-account-create) command.
+To create and subscribe to a new Cognitive Research Technologies resource, use the [az cognitiveservices account create](https://docs.microsoft.com/cli/azure/cognitiveservices/account?view=azure-cli-latest#az-cognitiveservices-account-create) command.
 This command adds a new billable resource to the resource group created earlier.
 When creating your new resource, you will need to know the "kind" of service you want to use, along with its pricing tier (or sku) and an Azure location:

 You can create an F0 (free) resource for Anomaly Detector, named `anomaly-detector-resource` with the command below.